innomatica/loque/README.md

 # loqueapp

-A Simple Podcast App backed by [PodcastIndex.org](https://podcastindex.org) and also by RSS feeds.
+A Simple Podcast App based on [PodcastIndex.org](https://podcastindex.org).

 ## TODO

-- progress bar not responding to the actual seek position. => use plugin
+- mark played has a bug
+  - if the episode is not the current one but one in the future, it will be marked but then be played afterall.